 Susan and Paul have 2 children aged 6 and 12.
 Paul has been unemployed for 1 year but has recently found work and will start his new full-time job in a couple of weeks.
 His net income from work will be €440 each week.

 Susan had been getting half-rate Carer’s Allowance because Paul was getting Jobseeker’s Benefit and claiming for her as an adult dependant.
 When Paul returns to work she will get full-rate Carer’s Allowance.
+She will not get any increases for their children because Paul's income is over €400 a week.
 Their 6-year old child is getting Domiciliary Care Allowance.
 Their only other income is from Child Benefit.
 However, they may also apply for Family Income Supplement when Paul starts work.

 Susan wants to know if they can keep any of their Rent Supplement when Paul starts work.